MantasPauza/odin-recipes/README.md

-# The-Odin-Project
+# Odin-recipes
-Various projects from 'The Odin Project'
+Recipes project from 'The Odin Project'